 - (New users only) On completion, a new key pair to identify your device will be generated and the public portion sent over https to register your device (the private portion is stored on your device).
 This process also checks that a valid device exists along with the validation code in the cloud.
 All being well, the device will then connect to the UrsaLeo cloud platform, storing the credentials locally.

-- On failure, an error message will indicate specific authorization and other issues.
+- On failure, an error message will indicate specific authorisation and other issues.
 Check your credentials and try again.
 Note that the Registration Code is case sensitive and must be entered correctly, including the dashes.

-Option 3 - Pair BLE
+Option 3 - Thunderboard Demo

 - Type 3 and press return.
 It is recommended to press the reset button on the Thunderboard and select the option that is returned at the prompt after a few seconds.
 This process can take 10 - 20 seconds to complete - be patient!